DanielDDG/landing-page/README.md

 # landing-page

-Website that shows basic understanding of HTML and CSS.
+Website that shows basic understanding of HTML, CSS, and Flexbox.
 Only for dogs.